Marie Bremner

-History
+Early life and career

 Bremner was born in Windsor, Victoria, eldest daughter of Ernest J. L. Bremner (born 1879), prominent in the Australian Natives' Association, and Elizabeth Charlotte "Bessie" Bremner (died 1940) of "Arundel", Commercial Road, Melbourne.
 E. J. Bremner was born in New Zealand, and his mother was the first white child born in Nelson, New Zealand.
 Both her parents had good voices, and Marie started playing piano at age eight, then studied pianoforte at the Melbourne Conservatorium of Music, in 1921 winning the Dame Nellie Melba Scholarship for singing, which entitled her to two years' tuition at the Albert Street Conservatorium.
-The course placed special emphasis on European languages — Italian, French and German — so important to a performer of Grand Opera.
+The course placed special emphasis on European languages – Italian, French and German – so important to a performer of Grand Opera.

-She was one of the 25 Conservatorium students picked for the chorus of the original Melba-Williamson Grand Opera Company, and played The Lady of the Rose, The Street Singer, and Rose-Marie, then was taken out of the chorus to understudy Harriet Bennet, the lead soprano of Rose-Marie.
+Bremner was one of the 25 Conservatorium students picked for the chorus of the original Melba-Williamson Grand Opera Company, and played The Lady of the Rose, The Street Singer, and Rose-Marie, then was taken out of the chorus to understudy Harriet Bennet, the lead soprano of Rose-Marie.
 That show closed, and she went on to understudy Wildflower, followed by Princess Charming and finally The Desert Song, whose lead soprano Virginia Perry (as Margot Bonvalet) left after 21 weeks and 175 performances, and Bremner was given the part, proving to be at least as good as her predecessor.
 In August 1927 Mascotte Ralston married Phillip Harris and left for America; Bremner stepped into her part.

 The next major production for J. C. Williamson's was The New Moon, which opened at Her Majesty's, Sydney, on 4 January 1930, with Bremner and Lance Fairfax in the lead roles.
 Revivals of The Belle of New York and A Country Girl followed, before the company left for Melbourne's Theatre Royal.
 They played A Country Girl for twelve nights before The New Moon on 19 July.
 Illness prevented her appearing for a few nights in August, and Romola Hansen was flown in (an Australian "first") to take her place.
 Lilac Time, with Bremner, Hansen, and Lilian Crisp, with Ralston as Schubert, followed in September.

 The Company played The New Moon and The Belle of New York in New Zealand in October and November 1930, but without Bremner, her place being taken by Romola Hansen.
 In December 1930, JCW announced the formation of a Gilbert and Sullivan company, with principal players Gregory Stroud, baritone; Ivan Menzies, comedian; Dorothy Gill, contralto; Leo Darnton, tenor; Bernard Manning, bass; Marie Bremner, soprano; and John Ralston, baritone.
 She led the cast in revivals of "The Belle of New York in January 1931, and Lilac Time from February to 6 March, when she returned to Melbourne to join the Gilbert and Sullivan (G.& S.) company.